 <Set>

-verb allows the developer to set variables.
+The <Set> verb allows the developer to set variables.
 The variable is scoped to the call dialog, meaning once set it is available in subsequent XML and conditionals.
-Furthermore, any variables set using the <Set>
+Furthermore, any variables set using the <Set> verb are provided on future webhooks via the Vars field.
+The Vars field is also populated in the call detail record (CDR).

 Only string values are supported.

-Attributes
+<Set> Attributes

-supports the following attributes that change its behavior:
+<Set> supports the following attributes that change its behavior:

-Attribute | Allowed Values | Default Value |
+| Attribute | Allowed Values | Default Value |

-history | disable , compact , full | disable |
+| history | disable, compact, full | disable |

-output | string (maximum 50 characters) | none |
+| output | string (maximum 50 characters) | none |

 history

-array of the CDR.
+The history attribute determines if the <Set> verb should be logged in the history array of the CDR.
 The default is to not log.

 {